-Purpose:

-- Motivate achievement of strategic priorities relating to key annual financial metrics. - Operation - Target bonus opportunities are determined by competitive market practices and internal parity. - Actual bonus payouts, which can range from 0-250% of target for the CEO and 0-200% of target for our other NEOs, are determined based on performance. - No bonus is paid if the relevant performance metrics are not achieved.

-Performance Measures:

-- For the Fiscal 2023 grants, based on equally weighted Adjusted EBITDA, Adjusted Average Inventory Turns and Net Sales over the one-year performance period, and the achievement of the goals of each metric is determined and earned independently of one another. - Each award is entirely (100%) performance-based based on achievement of financial metrics established at the beginning of the performance period.
+Purpose: Motivate achievement of strategic priorities relating to key annual financial metrics Operation: Target bonus opportunities are determined by competitive market practices and internal parity Actual bonus payouts, which can range from 0-250% of target for the CEO and 0-200% of target for our other NEOs, are determined based on performance No bonus is paid if the relevant performance metrics are not achieved Performance Measures: For the Fiscal 2023 grants, based on equally weighted Adjusted EBITDA, Adjusted Average Inventory Turns and Net Sales over the one-year performance period, and the achievement of the goals of each metric is determined and earned independently of one another.
+We replaced Free Cash Flow with Adjusted Average Inventory Turns in order to further differentiate between our performance programs and because we believe this metric is a good reflection of the Company's financial health and performance.
+In particular, including inventory turns resulted in a metric that encourages alignment of our operations with sales by not only focusing on right-sizing our supply chain to more accurately align production with sales, but also enables us to better focus our efforts on the products our customers want from us.
+We made these changes to further align our compensation practices to the feedback we received from our shareholders.
+Each award is entirely (100%) performance-based based on achievement of financial metrics established at the beginning of the performance period.